SuperOfficeDocs/superoffice-docs/user-guide/en/dashboard/in-service/index.md

 ## Unassigned requests

-Lists requests that no-one has been assigned responsibility for.
+Lists requests that no-one is assigned responsibility for.
 To [take responsibility for one of the requests][2], it is important you click **Accept request**.
 Otherwise, someone else might answer the request at the same time.

 ## What would you like to do now?